Battle of Rocoux

-The Battle of Rocoux took place on 11 October 1746 during the War of the Austrian Succession, at Rocourt (or Rocoux), near Liège in the Prince-Bishopric of Liège, now modern Belgium.
-It was fought between a French army under Marshal Saxe and a combined British, Dutch, German and Austrian force led by Charles of Lorraine, John Ligonier and Prince Waldeck.
+The Battle of Rocoux took place on 11 October 1746 during the War of the Austrian Succession, near Rocourt, Liège in Belgium.
+It was fought between a French army under Marshal Saxe and a combined British, Dutch, German and Austrian force led by Charles of Lorraine, Earl Ligonier and Prince Waldeck.

 Despite a series of victories in Flanders, by 1746 France was struggling to finance the war, and opened bilateral peace negotiations with Britain at the Congress of Breda in August.
 While Rocoux confirmed French control of the Austrian Netherlands, Saxe failed to achieve a decisive victory, and the two armies went into winter quarters to prepare for a new campaign in 1747.

 Background

 When the War of the Austrian Succession began in 1740, Britain was still fighting the War of Jenkins' Ear with Spain; from 1739 to 1742, the main area of operations was in the Caribbean.
-British and Dutch troops initially fought as part of the army of Hanover; it was not until March 1744 that France formally declared war on Britain, while the Dutch Republic officially remained neutral until 1747.
+British and Dutch troops initially fought as part of the Pragmatic Army; it was not until March 1744 that France formally declared war on Britain, while the Dutch Republic officially remained neutral until 1747.

-French victory at Fontenoy in April 1745 was followed by the capture of the key ports of Ostend, Ghent and Nieuwpoort, while the 1745 Jacobite Rising forced Britain to transfer troops to Scotland.
-In the first months of 1746, the French took Louvain, Brussels and Antwerp; bolstered by these successes, Foreign Minister d'Argenson sent peace proposals to Britain.
+French victory at Fontenoy in April 1745 was followed by the capture of the key ports of Ostend, Ghent and Nieuwpoort, while the Jacobite rising of 1745 forced the British to transfer troops to Scotland.
+In early 1746, the French took Leuven, Brussels and Antwerp, but they were close to financial collapse, prompting Foreign Minister d'Argenson to open peace talks.

-Despite their victories in Flanders, the French had failed to achieve a decisive result, while the British still hoped to retrieve their position.
-With the defeat of the Rising in April, Earl Ligonier returned from Scotland to assume command of the Hanoverian and British troops.
-By now, only British subsidies kept their allies in the war; Austria's top priority was to regain Silesia from Prussia and they acquired the Austrian Netherlands in 1713, only because neither the British or Dutch would allow the other to control it.
-The Dutch also wanted peace, since the fighting badly affected trade and these factors played an important role in the 1746 campaign.
+The British still hoped to retrieve their position, and in April, Ligonier assumed command of British and Hanoverian troops for a new offensive in the Austrian Netherlands.
+However, Austria had acquired these territories in 1713 largely by default, and had little interest in fighting to regain them, while Dutch trade was badly affected by the war.
+These factors played an important role in the 1746 campaign.

 Battle

 Often referred to as Flanders, the Austrian Netherlands was a compact area 160 kilometres wide, the highest point only 100 metres above sea level, and dominated by canals and rivers.
 Until the 19th century, commercial and military goods were largely transported by water and wars in this theatre generally fought for control of rivers such as the Lys, Sambre and Meuse.
-Between February to July 1746, the French took Brussels, Antwerp, Leuven and Mons, then moved onto towns along the Meuse, beginning with Charleroi (see Map).